 Vallejo is now entering a new era of prosperity, and Oddfellows membership in California is on the rise.
 It would be a shame for the decades-long struggle to keep our historic building to fail, right on the cusp of downtown Vallejo’s rejuvenation.
 Once these latest setbacks are cleared we be will in a good position to once again prosper and serve the community in the heart of Vallejo’s downtown.
 A big step forward was acquiring our new tenant, Brickmania, who brings new life to our corner retail space and much needed income for the Lodge.

 Many people will ask, “Why don’t you just sell the building?”.
 This has several drawbacks, besides the fact that once we sell this piece of history we’ll never get it back.
 We can’t know the building’s value without spending a couple thousand on an appraisal, but we do know that the cellular easement and the repairs we’re struggling to fund will reduce the selling price, if we find a buyer.
 We may not be able to purchase another building with income potential, and certainly nothing in a prime downtown location.
-With Vallejo poised to flourish once again, it makes sense to at least wait for the market to improve before considering selling.
+With Vallejo poised to flourish once again, it makes sense to wait for the market to improve before considering selling.
 Imagine how we’ll feel if we sell the building, Vallejo booms, and some wealthy investor with no roots in the downtown “flips” the building for millions of dollars five years later!

 We are very involved with the downtown community and would like to stay put.
 While the cost of addressing the fire code upgrades and deferred maintenance is daunting, the work does not need to be done all at once.
 We can make do by taping the windows, walking up the stairs, and going without a dining hall.
 We will still enjoy our beautiful meeting hall and our place in the community.
 We don’t want to make another bad decision tainted by financial panic.